TaskRatchet/clients/apps/TaskRatchet.com/site/help/faq.md

 ### When does TaskRatchet charge me?

 Soon after you miss a deadline, TaskRatchet will email you letting you know you're about to be charged, and a charge will appear in your bank account.
-You can reply to this email to pause the charge and let me know that the charge isn't legit.
-Once I've canceled a charge, it will disappear from your bank account.
+You can reply to this email to pause the charge and let us know that the charge isn't legit.
+Once we've canceled the charge, it will disappear from your bank account.

 ### Can I try TaskRatchet out without adding my payment details?